overbid/overbid.github.io/README.md

 ## Work Experience

 ***

+## 2020: Medcuty
+* Developer in Bumrungrad hospital's Keyoniq project that receive information for lab result and questionnaire to consulting doctor for health of clients.
+This use .NET core, Angular, SQL Server, MongoDB and Azure Cloud.
+* DevOps in Princ Health Care.
+Migrating system from iNET to Huawei Cloud.
+* Investigate problems of Centric system (HIS) - Node, React, Mongodb

-### 2019-2020: Freelance
+### 2019: Freelance
-* Devops for cleaning services company in Singapore.
+* Devops and consultant for cleaning services company in Singapore.
 Used GCP, Firebase, Postgres, Go.
-* Devops for food services company in Singapore.
+* Devops and consultant for food delivery services company in Singapore.
 Used Azure, MySQL, Python.
 * [Jobmars](http://jobmars.eventpass.co/account/login): Find staff for event organizers.
 All inside containers.
 Nginx, PHP, Laravel and Vue

 ***